 There is an a conflict in the adult world that no one seems to warn you of before you decide to grow up and become one of these contributing members of society.
-That is; you need a job so you have money to buy food, clothes, travel and other fun things (as well as the not so fun things like bills and rent, but your adult job will sort that right out.)
+That is; you need a job so you have money to buy food, clothes, travel and other fun things (as well as the not so fun things like bills and rent- but don’t you worry, because your adult job will sort that right out.)

 So quit right?
 Then you have all the time you need!
 I don’t have anymore patience for pants or responsibilities!
 Yeah, great idea.